 Soapy water is enough to kill grubs in your lawn and garden, as the soap itself will smother them.

-Spray the solution on the infested lawn or soil.
+Spray the soapy water solution on the infested lawn or soil.

 3. Milky Spore

 Milky spore is highly effective as a natural grub killer.
-However, it can take up to two or three years before it reaches its maximum potential [2].
+However, it can take up to two years to see the full effect.

-Moreover, it only works on Japanese beetle grubs, so it’s best to combine it with other remedies.
+Also, it only works on Japanese beetle grubs [2], so it’s best to combine it with other remedies.

 Read the package instructions on how to apply.